vhalbert/jdv-jdg-integrations/README.md

 ```sh
 ./install-ext-mat-jdg setup-usecase
 ```

+To see all the possible commands, run ./install-ext-mat-jdg without any parameter.

 #### Important Note
 > The password for all accounts on the JDV runtime is `redhat1!`.
 Refer to **build.properties**.